 Travel Guard Deluxe Plan

-The Travel Guard Deluxe Plan has the highest coverages of all.
-It’s also the most expensive plan offered by AIG Travel Guard, but you’ll have great peace of mind if you choose this one.
+The Travel Guard Deluxe Plan has the highest coverage of all.
+It’s also the most expensive plan offered by AIG Travel Guard, but you’ll have great peace of mind if you choose it.

 Like the Preferred Plan, people who choose the Deluxe Plan will get up to 100% of their cost back if their trip is canceled, and they can receive up to 150% of their trip cost for trip interruption.

 But they’ll get much more money back for other issues; baggage coverage is up to $2,500 with this plan, and baggage delay can get you $500.
-Travel medical coverage is covered for up to $100,000, and emergency medical evacuation is covered all the way up to $1,000,000!
+Travel medical coverage is covered for up to $100,000, and emergency medical evacuation is covered for up to $1,000,000!

 Optional Add-Ons for AIG Travel Guard Preferred and Deluxe Plans

-What’s great about Travel Guard Preferred and Travel Guard Deluxe Plans is the fact that you can customize them to your needs.
+What’s great about Travel Guard Preferred and Travel Guard Deluxe Plans is that you can customize them to your needs.

 Not everyone participates in adventure sports during their vacations, and no one should have to pay for coverage that he or she will never need.